 He also called for greater internationalism.

 In 1961, after pressure from the CIA, Kennedy reluctantly ordered the Bay of Pigs invasion of Cuba.
 It was mostly led by Cuban exiles with minimal US support.
 They hope to overthrow the Communist Fidel Castro.
 However, the invasion was a failure leading to embarrassing negotiations with Fidel Castro’s Cuba.
 Despite been reluctant to go along with the policy, he accepted his responsibilty for its failure.

 In 1962, the world came extraordinarily close to nuclear war during the Cuban Missile Crisis.
 The Soviet Union moved missiles to Cuba, which was seen as very provocative (despite the US have nuclear weapons in NATO ally Turkey.
-Many in the American military were keen on an air strike on the missile bases.
-But, Kennedy chose a more cautious diplomatic approach.
-He found a way to offer Khrushchev a way out without losing face, whilst making sure the missiles were removed from Cuba.
+Many in the American military were keen on a pre-emptive airstrike on the missile bases, but Kennedy chose a more cautious diplomatic approach.

-During his brief presidency, John F Kennedy oversaw an escalation of US involvement in Vietnam, which included sending 16,000 military advisers to the country.
-Later, Kennedy’s secretary of defence Robert McNamara said Kennedy was considering pulling out of Vietnam in 1963 and believes that if Kennedy had survived, American involvement would have ended.
+During his brief presidency, John F. Kennedy oversaw an escalation of US involvement in Vietnam, which included sending 16,000 military advisers to the country.
+Later, Kennedy’s Secretary of Defence Robert McNamara said Kennedy considered pulling out of Vietnam in 1963 and believes that if Kennedy had survived, American involvement would have ended.
 Tapes showed that Kennedy’s former Vice-President, Lyndon Johnson later criticised Kennedy’s opinion that America should withdraw.

 Ich Bin Ein Berliner

 In June 1963, Kennedy made a memorable speech in West Berlin to a crowd of up to 450,000.
-He criticised the Soviets for their divisive wall.
-He stated:
+He criticised the Soviets for their divisive wall and stated:

 “Freedom has many difficulties and democracy is not perfect, but we have never had to put a wall up to keep our people in… All free men, wherever they may live, are citizens of Berlin, and therefore, as a free man, I take pride in the words “Ich bin ein Berliner!”

-John F Kennedy was assassinated in November 1963.
+John F. Kennedy was assassinated in November 1963.
 Lee Harvey Oswald was arrested and put on trial for his murder.
-However, before he could reach trial, Lee Harvey Oswald was himself murdered by Jack Ruby.
-Lee Harvey Oswald always pleaded innocence and many believe the assassination was a wider conspiracy.
+However, before he could reach trial, Lee Harvey Oswald was himself killed by Jack Ruby.
+Lee Harvey Oswald always pleaded his innocence and many believe the assassination was a wider conspiracy.
 His death left a large void in American politics that was never adequately filled.
 Though Johnson did enact civil rights legislation and a form of welfare state, which many see as something Kennedy was keen to do.
 His brother Robert F. Kennedy was assassinated in 1968 whilst seeking the democratic presidential nomination.

 The Kennedy Half-Century